isavialard/TweetNaCl_binding/README.md

 ## High level binding

-The package tweetnaclhl.ads and tweetnaclhl.adb is a higher level binding than tweetnacl_h.ads.
-It takes advantage of strong typing, ghost functions and Pre&Post conditions  and gnat and spark ....
+The package tweetnaclhl.ads and tweetnaclhl.adb is a higher level binding than tweetnacl_h.ads, which comply with the limitations enforced by SPARK.
+Thus one can use the SPARK tools for formal verification.
+For instance, they can check if the programs declared in tweetnaclhl.ads are used as they are meant to be, with the right arguments and in the right order.

 ## Description of the programs